utwente-energy/odect/README.md

 The software depends on external software and libraries.
-These external packages are likely to contain other software which may be licenced under other licenses.
+These external packages are likely to contain other software which may be licensed under other licenses.
 It is the user's responsibility to ensure that the use of external software and libraries complies with any relevant licenses.
 A list of used Python libraries can be found in the requirements.txt file

 ## Contact